 Do: Be Very Specific About Salary

-It’s become a temptation to many in the human resources field to dance around the issue of salary.
+It is a temptation to many in the human resource field to dance around the issue of salary.
 They may wait until the employee themselves states a number, or they may intentionally try to avoid stating a number directly — but this only wastes the time of both parties.
 An exact answer to the “salary question” should always be specified, even if it must be a range.
 This is to the benefit of both parties: human resources deals only with those willing to accept salaries of that amount and employees do not waste time on an interview process for a position ill-suited to them.

 Don’t: Mention the Prior Employee’s Salary